SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 server, client, and authorized network elements.
 However, encryption/obfuscation of per-packet metadata is ineffective if the threat resides in the same network entity with keys to decrypt the metadata.
-The method of encryption or obfuscation is out of this document's scope.
+The method of encryption or obfuscation is out of scope.

 Analysis to ensure that metadata exposure does not compromise user privacy or allow unauthorized entities to infer sensitive information, while